 2.5 Funding approval

 In general, authors should ensure that sufficient funding and resources are in place to support the proposed research prior to Stage 1 submission.
 There are, however, two exceptions to this rule.
-First, under certain circumstances (such as for proposals tackling issues of major public importance), PCI RR may agree to undertake Stage 1 review prior to a project being funded.
+First, under certain circumstances (such as for proposals tackling issues of major public importance or as part of targeted funding initiatives), PCI RR may agree to undertake Stage 1 review prior to a project being funded.
 Any IPA recommendation issued by PCI RR under such circumstances will be provisional, pending confirmation that the Stage 1 protocol has received sufficient funds to be undertaken.
-Authors considering a Stage 1 manuscript prior to receiving funding are advised to consult the Managing Board for advice prior to submission (email@example.com).
+Authors considering a Stage 1 manuscript prior to receiving funding are advised to consult the Managing Board for advice prior to submission (firstname.lastname@example.org).

 The second exception to this rule is that PCI RR is happy to work directly with funders in support of Registered Reports Funding Partnerships (RRFPs).
 Regular RRs require authors to already have grant funding in place, but RRFPs take place earlier in the research cycle, before researchers have secured funding.
 Under our RRFP model, the funder and PCI RR will review a Stage 1 RR (or set of RRs) concurrently (or near concurrently), and if both PCI RR and the funder judge the proposal to be of sufficient quality then the funder will award funding at the same time as PCI RR awards IPA.
 This model has the advantage of compressing two phases of pre-study review (grant review and Stage 1 RR review) into a single review process, and it can also be integrated with ethics and regulatory review.
 Existing RRFPs have already been established between organisations including the Children’s Tumor Foundation and PLOS ONE, and Cancer Research UK and the journal Nicotine and Tobacco Research.
 Authors then have the opportunity to publish their recommended RRs in a wide range of reputable PCI RR-friendly journals (or in no journal, as the authors prefer).
 We welcome discussion from funders who may be interested in participating in our RRFP programme.